behavior2020/time-series-modeling/README.md

 2. Customized Meta’s Prophet model to accurately predict holiday effects, improving MAPE by **42.3%**.
 See ``notebooks/prophet_holidays.ipynb``

+Find more details in this [article from Intelichain's website](https://inteli-chain.com/mastering-time-series-modeling/).

 ## Web routes

 All routes are available on ``/docs`` or ``/redoc`` paths with Swagger or ReDoc.